eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 but you can display it from the terminal.

-### Flavors of Text Files: CR, LF, CRLF
+### Flavors of Text Files: CRLF, LF, CR

 Let's return momentarily to our discussion of cooked mode terminal devices.
 (I swear this is not a digression!)

 *Again, unless specified, I'm talking about Unix.*

-Remember that some control sequences are interpreted as signals sent from the kernel:  in the previous section, we looked at how ^C sends SIGINT, the keyboard interrupt signal;
+Remember how some control sequences are interpreted as signals sent from the kernel?
+In the previous section, we looked at how ^C sends SIGINT, the keyboard interrupt signal;
 and ^D sends EOF.
 Notice how none of these sends any real control character.
 For instance, ^D is the [End-of-Transmission][]